Getting a reluctant spouse on board may be difficult, but it is crucial to your success.

 One way Stephen and I softened the harshness of talking money was to schedule “Board Meetings”.
 Arrange a time and place where you can be away from the kids and other distractions to talk money.
 We would often have our Board Meetings at our favorite “hole in the wall” Mexican food restaurant.
 If spending money for this is not in the budget, go to the park or someplace that is meaningful to you.

 Being outside of your normal surroundings and away from distractions and things that remind you of stress can sometimes make these conversations easier.
 Have these Board Meetings as often as you need.
-Later on, they will become a habit you look forward to.
+Later on, they will become something you look forward to.

 Side Note: We found this was also a good way to have a “calendar meeting”.
 Coordinating schedules can also eliminate stress on your emotions and your budget.
 If you know that 3 nights next week you will be at school functions or games, you can plan ahead for meals and not “run through the drive-through”.